-Furthermore, the federal transportation program has changed dramatically in recent years to emphasize performance tracking and now requires MPOs and states to set targets for traffic safety, pavement and bridge condition, travel time reliability, congestion, and transit asset condition.
-As a result, efforts are already underway, and the plan will continue to recommend increased use of performance measures for other programs, like the Surface Transportation Program (STP) and funds programmed by the Illinois Department of Transportation, among other agencies.
+Furthermore, the federal transportation program has changed dramatically in recent years to emphasize tracking performance, and now requires MPOs and states to set targets for traffic safety, pavement and bridge condition, travel time reliability, congestion, and transit asset condition.
+As a result, the plan will recommend increased use of performance measures for other programs, like the Surface Transportation Program (STP) and funds programmed by the Illinois Department of Transportation, among other agencies; these efforts are already underway.
 The plan will also place new emphasis on strategies to improve performance on these measures as well as link investment to those outcomes.